shankaranarayanan-c/confsys/README.md

 # Execute

-	The applicate expects the topics in a text file.
-This is passed as an argument to the application.
+	The application expects absolute path to input file as command line arguments.
+This input file contains the topics along with duration details.
+To Run,

-	ex: java -jar com.it.confsys.application-0.0.1-SNAPSHOT.jar pathToInputFile
+	java -jar com.it.confsys.application-0.0.1-SNAPSHOT.jar pathToInputFile

 	The conference schedules are printed in the console.

 # code coverage published to codecov

 	https://app.codecov.io/gh/shankaranarayanan-c/confsys

+# System Requirements

+	1) Java openjdk 17 64bit
+	2) Apache Maven 3.6.3
+	3) Git 2.34 or higher
+	4) Junit 4.3

 # Known limitations